aptonic/dropzone4-actions/README.md

 # Dropzone 4 Actions

 This repository contains a bunch of add-on actions that work with Dropzone 4.
 You can quick install most of these actions from a [list of featured](http://aptonic.com/actions) actions on our website [here](http://aptonic.com/actions).
-All other [untested actions](http://aptonic.com/actions/untested) from this repository can be installed from [this page.](http://aptonic.com/actions/untested)
+All other [untested actions](http://aptonic.com/actions/untested) can be installed from [this page.](http://aptonic.com/actions/untested)

 The API documentation for developing Dropzone 4 Add-on actions is provided below.